Developer Guide

 Implementation

-The attributes mechanism is facilitated by the creation of a new Attribute
+The attributes mechanism is facilitated by the creation of a new Attribute instance that is stored within the

-have, as these three classes extend
+AttributesList object that each Person, Group and Task have, as these three classes extend

-, both directly and indirectly.
+AbstractDisplayItem, both directly and indirectly.

 To add a custom attribute, the user should provide an attribute name and an attribute value.
 These arguments are parsed

-The process of parsing an Attribute
+The process of parsing an Attribute is also done by ParserUtil::parseAttribute, which triages the attribute name

 returns a new instance of that default attribute.
 If the attribute does not fall within the default attributes, then

-it will create a new anonymous class that extends AbstractAttribute
+it will create a new anonymous class that extends AbstractAttribute.

 The following sequence diagram shows how the add attribute operation works: